 What is the protocol?

-- Group Study Rooms (McEnery 237-240) are available for booking by students through the library online room booking system.
+- Group Study Rooms are available for booking by students through the library online room booking system.
+These include McEnery 237-240, Library Lower Level #11 & #13, Library Main Level #117 & #119.

 - Group Study Rooms are not to be used for Campus or Activity meetings after 3 p.m.
 Please use other classroom areas on campus (available for reservation in Astra Scheduling system) for these meetings.

-- If a room is discovered unoccupied for more than 15 minutes, all belongings will be placed behind the library’s circulation desk and the room will be made available to other patrons.
+- If a room is discovered unoccupied for more than 15 minutes, all belongings will be placed behind the library’s Circulation Desk.

 - Library conduct applies to the Group Study Rooms just as it does for the rest of the building.